Eightzi4/customizable-bevy-audio-visualizer/README.md

 ![avs](https://github.com/Eightzi4/customizable-bevy-audio-visualizer/assets/111708236/a693f107-d6db-4931-94a2-a2b23ce13f62)

 # Installation
-Download the version of **customizable-bevy-audio-visualizer** from releases you want.
+Download the desired version of **customizable-bevy-audio-visualizer** from releases.